Luos-io/Documentation/src/pages/tutorials/luos-tools/bootloader.md

   <img src="../../../_assets/img/tutorials/bootloader/find_project.png">
 </p>

-Click on **Add** and the folder should appear in the explorer section:
+Click on **Add**, and the folder should appear in the explorer section:

 <p align="center">
   <img src="../../../_assets/img/tutorials/bootloader/Gate_project.png">
 </p>

-Now take your first node with the USB shield and connect a USB cable from your PC to the port used for **dfu** programming (the USB port on the l0 board).
+Take your first node with the USB shield and connect a USB cable from your PC to the port used for **dfu** programming (the USB port on the l0 board).

-Click on **Upload** on bottom left corner of the IDE.
+Click on **Upload** on the bottom left corner of the IDE.
 Wait for the compilation and flashing to be completed.
-If success, you should see the following:
+If successful, you should see the following:

 <p align="center">
   <img src="../../../_assets/img/tutorials/bootloader/load_gate.png">
 </p>

-If not, please verify you're connected on the right port of the device.
+If not, please verify you are properly connected to the correct port of the device.

 ### Step 3: Detect gate node with the CLI